-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Grand Rapids Community College, and Muskegon Community College.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Grand Rapids Community College, and Universal Technical Institute.
+For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Instructor: William Stone